 Master's Degrees

-Master's degree programs in University College consist of 30 to 36 units of graduate-level course work, including, in some cases, a 6-unit master's thesis or a 3-unit directed research project.
+Master's degree programs in the School of Continuing & Professional Studies consist of 30 to 36 units of graduate-level course work, including, in some cases, a 6-unit master's thesis or a 3-unit directed research project.

 Normally, up to 6 units of comparable graduate-level course work may be transferred from another university or from a related graduate program at Washington University, with the approval of the program director.
 These must be graduate-level units not used to fulfill undergraduate degree requirements.
 Transfer credit may be granted only for authorized courses for which the student received a grade of B or higher.
 Courses taken as pass/fail or audit will not count toward a graduate program of study.*